University of California 4-H Youth Development Program

 A. Training Resources

-New 4-H Adult Volunteers must take the online Reporting Child Abuse and Neglect training, along with additional required online trainings, as part of the 4-H Adult Volunteer Appointment process.
-4-H Adult Volunteers will take the training as a condition of their first year of appointment.
-Should there be a break in service to the 4-H YDP, the 4-H Adult Volunteer will be required to retake the training in accordance with the requirements of the New 4-H Adult Volunteer process.
+All 4-H Adult Volunteers must take the online Reporting Child Abuse and Neglect training, along with additional required online trainings, as part of the 4-H Adult Volunteer Appointment process.
+4-H Adult Volunteers will take the training as a condition of their appointment.
+Should there be a break in service to the 4-H YDP, the 4-H Adult Volunteer will be required to retake the training in accordance with the requirements of the 4-H Adult Volunteer process.
 No 4-H Adult Volunteer is permitted to serve the 4-H YDP without successful completion of this training.

 VI.
 Reporting of Child Abuse